 Microsoft Secure Score

 Microsoft Secure Score is a measurement of an organization’s security posture, with a higher number indicating more improvement actions taken.
+Following the Security Score recommendations can protect your organization from threats.
 From a centralized dashboard in the Microsoft 365 security center, organizations can monitor and work on the security of their Microsoft 365 identities, data, apps, devices, and infrastructure.

 - Report on the current state of the organization’s security posture.